TheGoodlike13/liberty_or_death/README.md

 I can't seem to find a way to select the Ubuntu ISO, so I just start the machine.

 Immediately it tells me to select the thing to put into a drive.
 Good boy!
 Now that's more like it!
-I keep clicking add buttons until I can select it in files.
+I keep clicking 'add' buttons until I can select it in files.

 Aaaand it crashes.
 Immediately.
 VT-x is disabled in the BIOS for all CPU modes.
 Sounds pretty familiar, probably the thing that prevented me from doing the VM